 How to get there

-We flew to Venice from Manchester airport.
+I flew to Venice from Manchester airport.
 It’s a smooth journey on the bus into the city from Marco Polo Airport.
 Venice was the first stop on a longer trip round Italy for us, hence the flying.
 You can also come by train from somewhere else in Italy, in which case you’d transfer from Venezia Mestre to Venezia Santa Lucia station.
 Train and bus stations are on the west of the island.

 Where to stay

 Accommodation in Venice is notoriously expensive and AirBnb is a serious problem for locals.
 It’s worth doing research properly on where to stay.
 I chose the brilliant Ca’ San Rocco, a gorgeous old hotel in San Polo, only five minutes from the train/bus stations but in a beautifully quiet area of the city.
 The room was big, which I imagine would please any angry American reviewers on TripAdvisor (seriously, I’ve never seen one say a room wasn’t too small).
-I paid around £73 a night, so not ridiculously cheap in the grand scheme of the world, but an absolute steal for Venice and for the quality.
+I paid around £73 a night.
+So it’s not ridiculously cheap in the grand scheme of the world, but an absolute steal for Venice and for the quality.
 Also, breakfast is served on a lovely little outdoor terrace if it’s a nice day.
 The best thing about this is the resident cat will come out to join you!
 He’s really cute and made my stay 42,987x better.

 How to get around